How-To Find the Best in Tech across the Globe

 - Map out the existing process to identify and account for any gaps

-- Set new goals based on hiring needs, market trends and earlier results
+- Set new goals based on hiring needs, market trends, and earlier results

 - Only 1 in 3 employers have applied to one of their companies’ jobs to see what the process is like.

 Improve job descriptions – Writing impactful job descriptions is an art form, attempted by many, mastered by few.
-When it comes to finding tech talent, create copy that demonstrates a clear-cut understanding of the role and responsibilities without unnecessary buzzwords.
+When it comes to finding tech talent, create a copy that demonstrates a clear-cut understanding of the role and responsibilities without unnecessary buzzwords.
 These candidates understand the esoteric nature of their work and want to work for organizations that do, too.
-Save the ping pong table for their first day and use the job description to get down to business: qualifications, skills, certifications and a basic overview of compensation and benefits (that goes beyond “competitive”).
+Save the ping pong table for their first day and use the job description to get down to business: qualifications, skills, certifications, and a basic overview of compensation and benefits (that goes beyond “competitive”).

 - Include any specific tools or technologies used on the job

 - Pay attention to detail and get the facts right